lsaravia/CriticalGlobalForest/Appendices.md

 SAT       1     South America, Temperate forest.

-SEAS      1     South East Asia, Mainland
+SEAS      1     Southeast Asia, Mainland

           2     Philippines
 --------------------------------------------------------------------------

-Table: Description of the regions and subregions used.
+Table: Description of the regions and subregions selected to study based on the criteria specified in methods.

 \newpage